Read this before you 'spoil the ballot' or don't vote.

-All votes, including protest votes, unclear votes and 'spoiled' votes, are counted, recorded and announced in the results for each constituency on election night.
+All votes are counted, recorded and announced for each constituency.

-Like all democratic votes, protest votes will only be included in news reports and national results if the numbers make them significant and newsworthy.
+Like all democratic votes, protest votes will only be included in news reports and national results when the numbers make them significant and newsworthy.

-In the 2010 General Election, the UK total of protest and 'spoiled' votes was around 295,000.
-That is a large number, but it represents less than 1% of voters.
+But across the country, it represents less than 1% of votes.
 So it was not news.
-Meanwhile, 34% of registered voters just didn't vote.
+Meanwhile, 34% of registered voters (nearly 16 million!) just didn't vote.

 Classifying protest votes

-To be a visible protest, it should also be classified as a protest vote.
+To be a visible protest, you then want it to be classified as a protest vote.

-However, classification is also important.
-Protest needs to be recognised and heard as a protest, not dismissed as voters' mistakes or 'spoiled ballots'.
+But classification is important.
+Protest needs to be recognised and heard as protest, not dismissed as voters' mistakes or 'spoilt ballots'.

-- absence of official mark [i.e. no cross];
+- absence of official mark [polling station stamp];

 - voting for more than one candidate;